Tools4everBV/HelloID-Conn-Prov-Target-ProActive-SpendCloud/README.md

 - This connector requires an On-Premise HelloID Agent
 - Using the HelloID On-Premises agent, Windows PowerShell 5.1 must be installed.
-- Installation of SQLite must be done on the On-Premise server which runnes the HellloID Agent
+- Installation of SQLite must be done on the On-Premise server which runs the HellloID Agent
 - Installation of SQLite can be done by running the install.ps1 script.

 ### Supported PowerShell versions

-The connector is created for Windows PowerShell 5.1 and higher.
+The connector is created for Windows PowerShell 5.1.
 This means that the connector can not be executed in the cloud and requires an On-Premises installation of the HelloID Agent.

 > Older versions of Windows PowerShell are not supported.